tasnia07/Arc-One-Mobile-Automation/README.md

-# Excel-Technologies-SQA-Assignment

-## ABC Company Mobile App – Appium Automation Tests
+# ARC One Mobile App – Appium Automation Tests
 Automated test scripts for the ABC Company Mobile App using Python + Appium on a real Android device.
 This project covers key test scenarios, including navigation, form submissions, and validation checks.